© Crown copyright 2021

 - talk to your GP

-- view the NHS pages on bowel cancer screening
+- read the NHS.UK information on bowel cancer screening

 - visit GOV.UK and search for ‘bowel cancer screening’